hazelcast/hazelcast-utils/java/viridian-util/README.md

 This library, and its Python companion library use the artifacts obtained from the Viridian advanced configuration page.
-You will need to download and unzip the keystore file and you will also need the cluster id, discovery token an key store password.
+You will need to download and unzip the keystore file and you will also need the cluster id, discovery token and key store password.
 These are all available on the advanced connection page.
 See below.

 ![connect_1](resources/connect_1.png)